bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 date: 2022-06-06
 ---
 **Tracepoints and monitoring the Bitcoin network**
+Speakers: Adam Jonas, Mark Erhardt, 0xB10C
 Adam Jonas: 00:00:00

 Hey, Merch.
 What up?
 We are back in the studio.

 Mark Erhardt: 00:00:02

 Who are we talking to today?
-We’re talking to OXB10C.
+We’re talking to 0XB10C.

 Adam Jonas: 00:00:06